Vladimir-Novick/Multiple-Queue-Service/README.md

 # Multiple-Queue-Service
 Multiple Queue Service ( MQS ) with multiple consumers.
-Build as .Net Core 2.1 Web Application
+Build as .Net Core 2.2 MVC Web Application

 Multiple Queue Service ( MQS ) is a fully managed message queuing service that makes it easy to decouple and scale micro-services, distributed systems, and server-less applications.